Renamed columns are not correctly detected by database schema diff

 Tested-by: Georg Ringer <firstname.lastname@example.org>

-#4 Updated by Helmut Hummel 11 months ago
+#4 Updated by Helmut Hummel about 1 year ago

 Christian Kuhn wrote: